More drivers getting flat tires in I-83 construction zone

-Once construction season hit the Shrewsbury area on I-83 this spring, things have picked up quite a bit for Jackson’s business.
+Once construction season hit Interstate 83 in the Shrewsbury area in the spring, things picked up quite a bit for Jackson’s business.

-“Since then, we went from one to two calls a day, up to 5 to 6 calls a day based strictly on those construction areas,” Jackson said.
+“Since then, we went from one to two calls a day, up to five to six calls a day based strictly on those construction areas,” Jackson said.

-“We are reconstructing the interchange and actually turning it into a diverging diamond,” said Mike Crochunis, PennDOT spokesperson.
+“We are reconstructing the interchange and actually turning it into a diverging diamond,” said Mike Crochunis, a PennDOT spokesman.

 Right now, crews are replacing the I-83 north and south bridges over Route 851, which is closing about a mile of the shoulder.